 Last week we focused on looking at the success of SMS over the last 20 years and why it is still going strong after all this time.
-However, with the appearance of new messaging services, what is next in mobile messaging?mobile marketing companies
+However, with the appearance of new messaging services, what is next in mobile messaging?mobile messaging solutions

 The introduction of internet based (Over-the-Top) Rich Messaging applications, enabled by mobile broadband networks and smartphones, has forever changed the messaging landscape.
 Mobile consumers have developed an appetite for the group chat, social presence and image share capabilities that these services offer and, more importantly, the ‘free’ price tag associated with OTT (or appears to be).
 This is a very strong differentiator in a price sensitive messaging market.